cds-astro/cds-bstree-file-readonly-rust/README.md

 * => hence the choice of an implicit structure with an unbalanced rightmost part of the tree

-Remark: I do not claim this is the best possible structure, it is a quite **naive implementation by a non-expert**, any feedback welcome.
+Remark: I do not claim this is the best possible structure, it is a quite **naive implementation by a non-expert**, rushing to have something working among other duties; any feedback welcome.

+CLI
+---

+Contains 3 CLI tools:
+* `mkbst`: to MaKe a Binary Search Tree file
+* `qbst`: to Query a Binary Search Tree file
+* `genfile`: to generate files with random values for testing purposes

 Purpose
 -------